Facebook and Google have created a duopoly in digital advertising. According to Business Insider,

 This is the time to make sure your site is up and running, all content is updated and that your site is as user friendly as possible.
 If you are appealing to an international clientele, all translations should be checked by a native speaker.

-I recommend installing a plugin to either collect email addresses before accessing your content (I like Constant Contact’s Mail Munch but it isn’t free), or to encourage people to like your Facebook page (Facebook Page Promoter Lightbox is a good one).
+I recommend installing a plugin to either collect email addresses if they download a giveaway (I like Constant Contact’s Mail Munch but it isn’t free).

 Step 6: Create the Facebook post

-As I alluded to earlier, DON’T DO THIS IN ADS MANAGER.
-It’s way too tricky.
+As I alluded to earlier, DON’T DO THIS IN THE NEW BUSINESS MANAGER.
+It’s new and still too buggy (as of May 23, 2020).
 I’ve been running Facebook ads for years and I don’t use it.
 Log into your company’s Facebook page and create a post.